 Am I entitled to spousal maintenance?

-You may be entitled to spousal maintenance if you are unable to adequately support yourself because your time is devoted to the care of your minor children (below 18 years old) or because your age or health condition render you unable to work.
+You may be entitled to spousal maintenance if you are unable to adequately support yourself because your time is devoted to the care of your minor children (below 18 years old) or because your age or health condition renders you unable to work.
 The capacity to provide support by the other party is also considered.

 Am I automatically entitled to spousal maintenance after separation?